Liza Hanim: Activism

 In April 2020, Liza held a "Sing For Fund" charity program to help those affected by the Covid-19 epidemic and MCO through her company, "LH Media" in collaboration with "Live Frame".
 The program has seen eleven popular singers from the country join together to help those affected by the spread of the Covid-19 epidemic throughout the Movement Control Order (MCO) period.
 Those consisting of Aishah, Siti Nordiana, Ernie Zakri, Syamel, Haiza, Idayu, Lan Solo, Han Byul, Kai and Dini.

 By watching the show on www.liveframe.my, those who watch can channel donations and be entertained with the condition of donating RM5.
 RM5 is the minimum amount, but you can contribute more than that.
 Depends on ability.
 According to Liza, the proceeds of the donations will be distributed to certain groups.
 They also work with charities in channeling these funds.
 However, the specialization for the groups affected during Covid-19, MCO and affected incomes also includes tradespeople and the poor.

-Liza also shared that the involvement of all artists is without payment or consolation.
-Each singer has to record their own performance at home by singing two songs.
-Liza is very grateful to all the artist friends involved for being willing to cooperate and help without any payment or token.
+The participating artists performed without financial compensation.
+Each singer recorded two songs from their home.
+Liza Hanim stated that the project relied on the voluntary cooperation of the performers involved.

 Liza said, "This initiative came about when me, my husband and a friend at Live Frame chatted on the Zoom application.
 We thought of what things could be done to help the needy during this MCO.
 We want to donate a large amount of money and we are not able to do that.
 So I'm trying to use the advantages that I have by holding a program.
 Since I can't do anything now, even after the MCO, I can't do a concert or a big meeting.
 So we created a special website".